-Rhiassa, like other storied nations that make up the Realms, has a history that is over two decades old.
+Rhiassa, like other storied nations that make up the Realms, has a history that is roughly three decades old.
 Unlike many other venerable nations, however, Rhiassa greatly benefits from having members that have been around since the founding of the country still contribute to the efforts of the group.
 Sir Duncan began the nation in 994 and, even after passing on leadership to Sir Da'oud, still continued to be of great service to Rhiassa as the first elder.
 Later on, when Da'oud passed the lordship on to Sir Aeston, Da'oud took the title of elder as well and likewise continued to help the country succeed.

 Because Rhiassa is a nation of several generations, with representatives from each generation still or recently active in the community, our chain of history remains well preserved.
 Below you can find a list of major events that have punctuated Rhiassa's past along with stories that will help put them in context.